Doomed Boeing 737's previous flight was a 'roller coaster' ride

 The pilot of Flight JT610 had requested clearance to return to the airport moments after takeoff, although it is unclear why.

-It emerged that the doomed aircraft encountered technical problems on its previous flight — a Sunday evening trip from Denpasar, Bali, to Jakarta, as Flight JT43.
+It emerged that the doomed aircraft encountered problems on its previous flight — a Sunday evening trip from Denpasar, Bali, to Jakarta, as Flight JT43 — when pilots struggled with unreliable airspeed indications.

-Alon Soetanto told TVOne that the plane dropped suddenly several times in the first few minutes of that journey.
+Alon Soetanto told TVOne that the plane dropped suddenly several times in the first few minutes.

 "About three to eight minutes after it took off, I felt like the plane was losing power and unable to rise.
 That happened several times," he said.
 "We felt like in a roller coaster.
 Some passengers began to panic and vomit."